Douglas Municipal Airport (Arizona)

 Douglas Municipal Airport (IATA: DGL, ICAO: KDGL, FAA LID: DGL) is a public airport located 2 mi east of the central business district of Douglas, a city in Cochise County, Arizona, United States.
 The airport is owned by the city of Douglas.
-It is not served by any commercial airlines at this time.
+It is not served by any commercial airlines at this time [when?].
 The end of runway 21 is 800 ft north of the Mexico–United States border.

 Facilities and aircraft

 Douglas Municipal Airport covers an area of 640 acre which contains two runways: